Communication, Renegotiation and Coordination with Private Values: Model

+\begin{rem} {In order to simplify the exposition of our model and to ease its notation, our baseline model focuses on symmetric coordination games with a one-dimensional set of coordination types.
+We extend our results to more general setups in later sections: general coordination games with a multi-dimensional set of types (Section \ref{subsec:Multi-Dimensional-Set}), asymmetric coordination games (Section \ref{sec:Asymmetric-Coordination-Games}), and allowing a minority of non-coordination (or dominant action) types (Section \ref{sec:Extreme-Types-with}).} \end{rem} \paragraph{Interpretation of the model and the motivating examples}

-{ In the example of two firms trying to collude by market-sharing, choosing the same action corresponds to dividing the market such that each firm is a monopolist in one of the two regions, and choosing different actions corresponds to the firms competing in the same region, which yields a low profit normalized to zero.
-A firm's type $u$ corresponds to how profitable it is for the firm to be a monopolist in one region relative to being one in the other region.}
+In the example of two firms trying to collude by market-sharing, choosing the same action corresponds to dividing the market such that each firm is a monopolist in one of the two regions.
+Choosing different actions corresponds to the firms competing in the same region, which yields a low profit normalized to zero.
+A firm's type $u$ corresponds to how profitable it is for the firm to be a monopolist in one region relative to being one in the other region.
+Similarly, in the second example of co-authors coordinating on the word processor, the players get a low payoff (normalized to 0) if they use different word processors.
+The difference between a player's type $u$ and $1-u$ corresponds to how much the author's ease of use in one word processor is larger than in the other one.

-{In the second motivating example of pedestrians suddenly finding themselves face to face and trying to get past each other, each action corresponds to the direction in which the pedestrians turn to avoid bumping into each other.
-When both pedestrians choose the same side (say, each pedestrian chooses her left), the pedestrians do not bump into each other, whereas when they choose different sides they do bump into each other, in which case they get a low payoff normalized to zero.
+In the final motivating example of pedestrians suddenly finding themselves face to face and trying to get past each other, each action corresponds to the direction in which the pedestrians turn to avoid bumping into each other.
+When both pedestrians choose the same side (say, each pedestrian chooses her left), the pedestrians do not bump into each other.
+When they choose different sides they do bump into each other, in which case they get a low payoff normalized to zero.
 A pedestrian's type reflects her private preference for the direction in which she would like to turn to avoid a collision due to the direction she plans to take after the encounter.
-That is, a type $u>\sfrac12$ corresponds to a pedestrian who plans to head right after the encounter, and thus choosing \emph{ R} is more convenient than choosing \emph{L} as it induces a shorter walking path.}
+That is, a type $u>\sfrac12$ corresponds to a pedestrian who plans to head right after the encounter.
+For such a type choosing \emph{R} is more convenient than choosing \emph{L} as it induces a shorter walking path.

 \paragraph{Pre-play communication}